urbanopt/urbanopt-geojson-gem/docs/README.md

 The current functionalities of the URBANopt GeoJSON gem include:

-- Validate a GeoJSON file
+- Validate a GeoJSON file.
-- Identify nearby features for shading calculations (currently stubbed out?)
-- Calculate available roof area for photovoltaics
+- Calculate available roof area for photovoltaics.
-- Translate Building Feature to an OpenStudio Model
+- Translate Building Feature to an OpenStudio Model.
-- Translate Building Feature to OpenStudio Shading Objects
+- Translate Building Feature to OpenStudio Shading Objects.

-The Rdocs link contains more information about the URBANopt GeoJSON Gem architecture.
+The <StaticLink href="rdoc/">Rdocs</StaticLink> contain more information about the URBANopt GeoJSON Gem architecture.

-(edit at docs/Readme.md)